 - Contact us quickly, space is limited.

-The ability to hunt brown bear over bait has only recently been allowed Alaska and is turning out to be quite the treat!
 This outfitter says that the brown bears in many cases have taken over their black bear baits making the brown bears somewhat of a nuisance… a welcomed nuisance however.

 Alaska Coastal Black Bear Hunts